shakebugs/shake-docs/docs/android/users/user-registration.md

 :::note

-All user related Shake operations on a registered user are fully supported when your application is __offline__ too, and will sync with the Shake servers later.
+All user-related Shake operations on a registered user are fully supported when your app is offline too, and will sync with the Shake servers later.

 :::